A Class and Sentence Guide for Florida Felony Crimes

 June 26, 2025

-In Florida, felonies are distinguished from misdemeanors based on the potential prison sentence that the individual who committed the felony could face.
+In Florida, felonies are distinguished from misdemeanors by the potential prison sentence an individual could face.
 In Florida, crimes that result in up to a year’s county jail time are classified as misdemeanors.
-Whereas, felonies typically carry penalties that exceed a year and can go up to life in prison or result in the death penalty.
+Whereas felonies typically carry penalties that exceed a year and can go up to life in prison or result in the death penalty.

 This article explains what constitutes a Florida felony and outlines the sentencing, penalties, and prison release options for felons in the state.